Excellent

 Book Your Valuation

-Choose a convenient date and time for your valuation survey.
-We'll confirm the appointment within 24 hours and send you all the necessary paperwork to complete.
-Simply provide your property address and available dates, and our team will handle the rest.
+Pick a date and time that works for your valuation survey.
+We will confirm the appointment within 24 hours and send over the paperwork you need to complete.
+All we need from you is the property address and the dates you are available, and we will take it from there.

 2